-A memorandum of understanding (MOU) is a voluntary agreement between two or more parties, in this case between the Department of Planning and Environment (the Department) and Aboriginal communities.
+A memorandum of understanding (MOU) is a voluntary agreement between two or more parties, in this case between the Department of Climate Change, Energy, the Environment and Water (the department) and Aboriginal communities.
 An MOU can formalise the terms of a relationship, or set an agreed way of operating between the parties, but is not legally binding.

 Negotiating an MOU